jundalisay/spblist/content/en/social/economics/balance-sheet.md

 ## Points Quantify Effort

-Unlike money which quantifies **utility**, our points system quantifies [**the effort**](/social/economics/principles/part-2/chapter-01b/) put by the producer, according to the viewpoint of both the producer and the buyer.
+Unlike money which quantifies **utility**, our points system quantifies [the effort](/social/economics/principles/part-2/chapter-01b/) put by the producer, according to the viewpoint of both the producer and the buyer.
 - Utility is the effect
 - Effort is the cause

-Our science thus focuses on the cause.
+Our science, called Supereconomics, thus focuses on the cause.
 This is different from Modern Economics which focuses on the effect.

 In our family-dinner example, the points can be assigned by the children as follows: